-Bruce Shutan is a versatile freelance writer who has written for more than 100 publications or corporate entities over 37 years.
-He also ghostwrites self-published books and is editorial director for Next Impact Insiders.
+Bruce Shutan is a versatile journalist who has written for more than 100 publications or corporate entities over 37 years.
+He also ghostwrites self-published business books and memoirs.

 His extensive reporting on the American workplace dates back to 1985, with a showbiz sideline developed in 2000 when he began contributing to Variety – a must-read for entertainment industry insiders for more than a century.